 PAL Express, formerly known as Air Philippines and Airphil Express, is a budget airline based in Pasay City, Manila, the Philippines.
 PAL Express is the answer of Philippine Airlines to the increased competition by Cebu Pacific Air.
 It operates an extensive domestic scheduled services in the Philippines from Manila, Cebu, Davao and Zamboanga as well as two international flights from both Cebu and Manila to Singapore.
 PAL Express shares the IATA code of Philippine Airlines (PR).

-PAL Express flies to over 98 destinations.
+PAL Express flies to over 97 destinations.
 Most PAL Express flights are for destinations in Philippines but PAL Express has international flights to several other countries as well, like for example Japan and United States.
-From its main base in Manila 153 flights depart every week.
-Many people who look for PAL Express tickets look for flights to Cebu and Hong Kong.
+From its main base in Manila 121 flights depart every week.
+Many people who look for PAL Express tickets look for flights to Cebu and Bangkok.

 Utiket is a good place to start looking for PAL Express flights as we can compare all flights by PAL Express with hundreds of other airlines and dozens of booking websites.